Mike Slinn

 Error class methods have been provided for standardized and convenient error handling:

-• logger_message - The message is constructed from the string provided when the error was raised, with the page path and line number added.
+• logger_message - The error message is constructed from the string provided when the error was raised, with the page path and line number added.

 • html_message - The same as logger_message, but constructed with HTML.